mongodb/docs/source/release-notes/release-advisories/advisories-v4.2-backup.rst

      grants a :doc:`special license </reference/legal/cloud-manager-backup-license>`
      to use MongoDB Enterprise for |mms| backups.

+- Must ensure the hostnames in your replica set configuration match the hostnames that the {+mdbagent+} uses, or that your :ref:`host mappings <host-map>` contain the correct hostnames.
+You can use :manual:`rs.conf() </reference/method/rs.conf>` to verify your replica set configuration.

 - Can use namespace filter lists to define the :term:`namespaces <namespace>` included in a backup only if you are running MongoDB 6.0 or later.
 Snapshots taken on versions MongoDB 4.2